 Q: But can you add some features that don't involve cheating for the games that I am playing/watching?

 A: Most of the features of LiChess Tools are analysis oriented because analysis is much better exposed than the game code.
 Because there are a lot of private variables that are not made accessible, it's difficult to selectively change parts of the game interface and any features would have to brutally copy paste and replace some legitimate code bits.
 I am afraid that until that changes on LiChess, I will not touch that part, mostly because that means I would have to keep score on what they change on the web site and update my extension accordingly.
 Also, there are some guidelines that expect one to not change the playing interface at all.
+It makes sense, as any edge LiChess Tools might provide to a player could be construed as cheating.

 Q: How about changing the way LiChess looks?

 A: I am not a good visual designer, nor do I do a lot of work on web frontend.
-There are some extensions that are doing that (like Prettier Lichess, which I used myself, and perhaps you should ask those people for help instead.
+There are some extensions that are doing that (like Prettier Lichess, which I used myself), and perhaps you should ask those people for help instead.
 Also, I am avoiding as much as possible changes to the visual elements of the website specifically because it might interfere with some such extension or custom CSS tool.
 BTW, if you are working on something like that and find LiChess Tools is interfering with your stuff, let me know.
 We can figure things out.
 In v2.0.14 a new Themes tool has been added.
 I can publish CSS themes this way, but I don't intend to maintain them myself.
 If you want to see your theme there, contact me.

 Q: OK, you're my new hero.
 How can I help?